johnathanvman/F6/index.md

 						if(unit(100).Name == "Wolf Queen"){
 							Entrys[Entrys.length-1] += "The Queen sits on her throne as I approach.
 She asks how such a meek creature like me is expecting to beat her.
 Words fail me as I nervously stand before her.
 The beautiful wolf stands and adjusts her crown before getting ready for our fight."
 						}
+						if(unit(100).Name == "Harpy Queen"){
+							Entrys[Entrys.length-1] += choose([" The throne strangely faces away from the main entrance, and I don't hear anything as I approach.
+I'm dumbfounded when I reach it and find the seat empty!
+My confusion is short lived as the Harpy Queen dives down from a chandelier!
+Her shiny crown is the only reason I was able to avoid the sneak attack!","The Queen perches on the back of her throne as I approach.
+She laughs at my puny form as she stretches out her wings.
+My fists clench as I nervously stand before her.
+The majestic harpy adjusts her crown and flieds up to the ceiling before starting our fight."])
+						}

 					}else if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
 						map[party.y-lastMove[0]][party.x-lastMove[1]].travel = -1;